Afghan, Tajik, Turkmen heads lay foundation of regional railway

 By Marat Gurt

-ATAMURAT, Turkmenistan Landlocked neighbours Afghanistan, Tajikistan and Turkmenistan announced on Wednesday the construction of a regional railway which would allow them to expand trade with former Soviet countries and reach markets in south Asia.
+ATAMURAT, Turkmenistan, June 5 Landlocked neighbours Afghanistan, Tajikistan and Turkmenistan announced on Wednesday the construction of a regional railway which would allow them to expand trade with former Soviet countries and reach markets in south Asia.

 The new 400 km (250 mile) route, expected to cost $1.5 billion, will turn Turkmenistan into a major railway transit country linking Russia and other former Soviet states with south Asian countries like Pakistan and India.